 And I believe that the Bible’s teaching clearly prioritizes the truth over anybody’s public image or reputation.

-As indeed does the Koran, the Torah and the universal witness of a clear conscience.
+As indeed does the Koran, the Torah, the Upanishads and similar other religious and secular texts that underwrite and reinforce the universal witness of a clear conscience.

 And what about your and my wellbeing, Ms A?